drewcrawford/drewcrawford.github.io/rust/index.md

 error: aborting due to previous error
 ```

 Now we're down to just one error, although this requires some explaining.
 For now, understand that calling `.unwrap()` on an `Option` incurs a `move`.
 (This is because it's declared `self`, see the section on Functions below.)
-So we cannot unwrap twice.
+So we cannot unwrap twice, because that would require us to `move` twice.

-However we can unwrap into a temporary variable, and now it compiles fine:
+However we can unwrap into a temporary variable, once.
+And use that unwrapped value both times.
+And now it's fine:

 ```rust
 fn main() {